kaozaza2/openvpn-core/Readme.md

-Sample library based on Open VPN 3.6.0
+Sample library based on Open VPN 3.6.0 for Android

 Containing he latest .so files and JNI wrapper.